brittaniSavery/siba-league-site-v2/frontend/src/content/rules/proRules.md

 ## SIBA Luxury Tax Penalties

+Teams that are over the Luxury Tax for 2 consecutive seasons will face penalties.

 ### Lost of Draft Picks

-Teams that are over the Luxury Tax Cap for 2 consecutive seasons by $25 million will have to forfeit their highest second round pick in next draft.
+Teams that are over the Salary Cap by $29 million will have to forfeit their highest second round pick in next draft.

-Teams that are over the Luxury Tax Cap for 2 consecutive seasons by $50 million will have to forfeit their highest first round pick in next draft.
+Teams that are over the Salary Cap by $54 million will have to forfeit their highest first round pick in next draft.

-These Draft Picks will go to the teams with the worst record in order of highest **pick**.
-The highest 1st round pick would go to the worst team.
-Then the next pick would go to the 2nd worst team and so on until all the penalized teams pick are accounted for.

 ### Lost of Reward Points